kimodell/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.
+- Run the snek server using the `node play.j` command.
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client in a seperate terminal window using the `node play.js` command.

 ## Controls